stevana/stateful-pbt-with-fakes/README-unprocessed.md

 the real system using `runFake` and `runReal`.
 In the process of doing so `runReal` will produce `Reference`s that later commands might use, so we also need to substitute symbolic references for real references.
-This, together coverage statatistics bookkeeping, is done in the `runCommands` function:
+This, together coverage statistics bookkeeping, is done in the `runCommands` function:

 ```{.haskell include=src/Stateful.hs snippet=runCommands}
 ```